Rehearse Your Future

 – Shakti Gawain

-Creative imagination can be a powerful tool in our spiritual quest.
-Human genius, as well as spiritual insights, are rooted in the creativity of the imagination.
+Creative imagination is a powerful tool in our spiritual quest.
+Human genius and spiritual insights are rooted in the creativity of imagination.
 Scientific theories, eureka moments, philosophical explanations, and spiritual revelations all spring from vivid imaginations.
-Even the progressive evolution of civilization is predicated on creative imaginations stimulated by knowledge, wisdom, and ambition.
+Even the progressive evolution of civilization is predicated on creative imaginings stimulated by knowledge, wisdom, and ambition.

-But the technique of creative imagination is not limited to metaphysics or invention.
+The technique of creative imagination can be used in any walk of life.
 Sports psychology has used positive visualization techniques for some time.
-Long ago, a Sumo wrestler by the name of Onami became one of the greatest wrestlers in the world by meditating, by imagining himself as a great wave sweeping everything before him, swallowing all in his path.
+Long ago, a Sumo wrestler by the name of Onami became one of the greatest wrestlers in the world by meditating—by imagining himself as a great wave sweeping everything before him, swallowing all in his path.

-Since Onami’s time, sport coaches have used similar mental techniques to great effect, producing Olympic champions along the way.
-Imagining yourself as a winner is the first step to winning.
+Since Onami’s time, sports coaches have used similar mental techniques to great effect, producing Olympic champions along the way.
+Imagining ourselves as winners is the first step to winning.
 Racers imagine the course, the turns, the speeds, and their physical performance.
 These techniques go so far as to imagine what they will hear, feel, and even smell.
-In essence, these athletes are constructing a virtual reality in which they live the experience before the actual doing of that experience.
+In essence, these athletes are constructing a virtual reality in which they live the experience before actually doing it.

-Creative imagination and visualization are positive and powerful techniques used in all avenues of life.
-By imagining yourself doing something you would not usually dare to do, you prepare yourself for new possibilities.
+Creative imagination and visualization are effective, positive techniques that can be applied across all avenues of life.
+By imagining yourself doing something you would not usually dare to do, you prepare yourself for future adventures.

 Positive Imagination

-Like all tools at our disposal, creative imagination can be either a negative or positive force in our lives.
-If you insist on harboring negative views about the world around you, about your life, capabilities, and fortunes, you will forever express negative views and live a negative life.
-If you imagine that you cannot do something, then you will not be able to do it.
-If you imagine yourself failing, you will fail.
+Like all tools at our disposal, creative imagination can be either a negative force or a positive force in our lives.
+If we insist on harboring negative views about the world around us, or about our lives, capabilities, and fortunes, we will forever express negative views and live a negative life.
+If we imagine that we cannot do something, then we will not be able to do it.
+If we imagine failing, we will fail.

 By considering a thing as impossible, you immediately draw to yourself all the elements that contribute to failure.